itsroops/vcf_comp_with_gold_standard/README.md

 The outputs from the tool can be categorized into two forms, namely, *log files* and *plot files*.

 1. There are three types of *log files* which are generated.
-   * *install_log.txt*: This is an installation log file which is generated during installation of the dependencies and it records all the installation processesas
+   * *install_log.txt*: This is an installation log file which is generated during installation of the dependencies and it records all the installation processes
       it occur in the system.

    * *mainlog.txt*: This file is generated during the actual execution of the tool and it records all the steps in details.